Barnes & Noble CEO signs new employment agreement

-(Reuters) - Barnes & Noble Inc (BKS.N) said on Friday it entered into an employment agreement with Chief Executive William Lynch to continue in his post for another two years, according to a filing.
+March 8 (Reuters) - Barnes & Noble Inc said on Friday it entered into an employment agreement with Chief Executive William Lynch to continue in his post for another two years, according to a filing.

 The agreement provides Barnes & Noble with the right to assign Lynch as chief executive of Nook, the company’s e-reader and tablet business, if the company is separated.